CarimA/RPG/events.md

       - Keep displacement as its own shader/filter, reuse with wind stuff.
     - Redesign the overworld renderer to accept a list of filters?
   - Wind trails
+  - Footstep dust (are we finally gonna make a player sprite? :ooo)
+  - Fish shadows in water
 - Plugin System:
   - Implement missing attributes (triggers/conditions), events and commands
   - Make every IEnumerator function return a wrapped Coroutine instead (and change docs to reflect that)